A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: Discussion

-\textbf{Knowledge Engineering for Code Generation.} LLMs are sensitive to prompts and well-designed prompts are decisive in obtaining high-quality results~\cite{Yang2021RecentAI,Shin2021ASO,Hayati2018RetrievalBasedNC}.
+LLMs are sensitive to prompts and well-designed prompts are decisive in obtaining high-quality results~\cite{Yang2021RecentAI,Shin2021ASO,Hayati2018RetrievalBasedNC}.
 Either unorganized or too lengthy prompts are impractical.
 Instead, it is advisable to extract semantic-enriched knowledge from the code repository to guide the model to directional generate code.
 However, how to selectively fuse the different types of knowledge presents a challenge, potentially impacting the model's awareness of different knowledge types.
 In Section~\ref{sec:RQ1 result}, we find that providing diverse information does not necessarily improve model performance.
-Meanwhile, in section~\ref{sec:RQ4 result}, we find that providing the model with global awareness and third-party library information unexpectedly enhances its ability to reuse native functions.
-This highlights the interplay between different types of code knowledge and emphasizes the importance of effectively mining and leveraging code knowledge from libraries in future research.
+Meanwhile, in section~\ref{sec:RQ4 result}, we find that providing the model with global awareness and third-party library information unexpectedly enhances its ability to reuse local functions.
+This underscores the interaction of diverse code knowledge types and stresses the significance of efficiently mining and utilizing code knowledge in future studies.